mauromedda/ansible-centos7-ci/README.md

   1. [Install docker engine](https://docs.docker.com/engine/installation/)
   2. Clone the repo and `cd` on this directory
-  3. Run `docker build -t ansible-centos7-ci -f Dockerfile .`
+  3. Run `docker build -t ansible-centos7-ci -f Dockerfile.ansible-centos7-ci .`

 # How to use the image